DhruvK007/DhruvK007/README.md

 ### 🚀 Featured Projects

-- **[Spendwise - Expense Tracker](https://trackwithspendwise.vercel.app/)**: A modern solution for personal finance management.
-Built with Next.js, this app offers features like AI-generated financial advice, expense tracking, budgeting, group expense splitting, report generation, recurring transaction support and many more.
-Integrated tools include Tailwind CSS, PostgreSQL, Prisma, and Auth.js.

 - **[Case Cobra](https://case-cobra-nextjs.vercel.app/)**: A platform where users can create and buy their own custom phone cases.
 Built with Next.js, this project showcases my understanding of server-side rendering and dynamic routing.
 Integrated a payment gateway (Razorpay) to facilitate secure transactions.

 ### What I'm Up To
-- 🚀 Currently enhancing **Spendwise - Expense Tracker** with new features and optimizations and also working on **Studywise**, a collaboration platform for students.
+- 🚀 Working on **Studywise**, a collaboration platform for students.
 - 💻 Specializing in **MERN Stack** and **Next.js** development
 - 🌱 Currently enhancing my testing expertise in **React** using **Jest** and **React Testing Library (RTL)**.
 - 🔍 Always eager to learn new technologies and best practices in software development